P-partition power sums

-Property (5) generalises the $m$-positivity of the power sum symmetric functions to quasisymmetric monomials and power sums, and property (6) makes the indexing of the quasisymmetric power sums $\{P_\alpha\}_{\alpha\vDash n\ge 0}$ by compositions natural.
-So we expect a good quasisymmetric analogue of power sum functions to satisfy these six properties.
+Property (5) generalises the \tcr{positivity in the $m$-basis of the power sum symmetric functions to the quasisymmetric monomial basis} and power sums, and property (6) makes the indexing of the quasisymmetric power sums $\{P_\alpha\}_{\alpha\vDash n\ge 0}$ by compositions natural.
+So we expect a good quasisymmetric analogue of power sum \tcr{symmetric} functions to satisfy these six properties.
 In the next section, we will introduce the basis $\{\p_\alpha\}_{\alpha\vDash n\ge 0}$ of combinatorial power sums for $\QSym$, for which we will show these properties hold.